 In 2020, the National Museum of Wildlife Art initiated the Carl Rungius Catalogue Raisonné, with a goal to document all of the acclaimed artist’s finished paintings.
 The Museum holds the largest collection of work by Rungius in the United States and he plays a key part in Museum exhibits and programs.
-The Catalogue Raisonné project is generously sponsored by Grainger Family Charitable Fund and the Robert S. and Grayce B. Kerr Foundation.
+The Catalogue Raisonné project is generously sponsored by The Thomas and Elizabeth Grainger Family Charitable Fund and the Robert S. and Grayce B. Kerr Foundation.

 This project will culminate in an online digital resource of interest to anyone wishing to investigate Rungius’s life and work.
 A major touring exhibit and masterworks publication are also in the planning stages.
 See the full press release here.